 Are the coir finishes on the website accurate in terms of colour & material?

-We've obviously done our best to give a fair representation of the finishes on the website but because of variations in batch dying & weave you won't be looking at an exact product match in terms of colour & finish - weave irregularities, yarn knots & colour variation are common place for a natural material of this kind.
+We've done our best to give a fair representation of the finishes on the website but because of variations in batch dying & weave you won't be looking at an exact product match in terms of colour & finish - weave irregularities, yarn knots & colour variation are common place for a natural material of this kind & on top of this you will also have variations in colour depending on browser & device settings.

 Are floor-to-ceiling units easy to install?